Baja Fairy Duster: Charming Nonstop Bloomer

 Baja fairy duster has a naturally attractive form and rarely needs pruning.
 Some branches can get a little leggy and benefit from cutting back.

 If you do prune, prune it lightly and do so in late spring.
-It’s advised you never remove more than 1/4 of the plant at a time and that you selectively thin a few main branches back to the base to encourage new growth.
+It’s advised that you never remove more than 1/4 of the plant at a time and that you selectively thin a few main branches back to the base to encourage new growth.
 If you try to shear it like a hedge or take a bit off all the ends, you will destroy the shape and inhibit flowering.

 Don’t Confuse Baja Fairy Duster With…